hm-lang/core/proposals/README.md

 To make it easy to indicate when a variable can be nullable, we reserve the question mark symbol, `?`, placed after the variable name.
 E.g., `X?: int` declares a variable `X` that can be an integer or null.
 The default value for an optional type is `Null`.
+You can also use the notation `X: oneOf(null, int)`, though note that `null` should come first for to ensure that the default is `Null` (based on `oneOf` logic to default to the first choice).
-For an optional type with more than one non-null type, we use `Y?: someType|anotherType`.
+For an optional type with more than one non-null type, we use `Y?: oneOf(someType, anotherType)` or equivalently, `Y: oneOf(null, someType, anotherType)` (note again that `null` comes first).
 In either case, you can use `;` instead of `:` to indicate that the variable is mutable.
 Note that if you are defining a nullable variable inline (e.g., with `:=` or `;=`), you should prefix the operator with a `?`, e.g., `X ?:= nullableResult(...)`.
 It is a compiler error